Alice Feeney: Biography

 Feeney was born in 1978 and grew up in Essex.

-Before becoming a published writer, she joined the BBC at age 21 under the name Alison Feeney-Hart, where she would work as a producer and journalist for fifteen or sixteen years.
-She became a producer for the One O'clock News, and also a reporter and news editor, and producer for arts and entertainment programmes.
+Before becoming a published writer, she joined the BBC at 21 under the name Alison Feeney-Hart, where she worked as a producer and journalist for approximately 15 years.
+She became a producer for the One O'clock News, a reporter and news editor, and a producer for arts and entertainment programmes.

 Feeney started writing her first novel, Sometimes I Lie, when she was 30, writing in her spare time and on the train to work.
 She took the Faber Academy writing course, finishing the book and course around the same time.

 Adaptations

-In 2019, Fox bought the television rights to Sometimes I Lie, and in November 2019 a project for a television series starring Feeney enthusiast Sarah Michelle Gellar was revealed.
+In 2019, Fox bought the television rights to Sometimes I Lie.
+In November 2019 a television series project was announced, with Sarah Michelle Gellar playing the lead role.
 Robin Swicord was engaged to adapt the book, and Ellen DeGeneres and Jeff Kleeman, as well as Gellar and Swicord, were to be executive producers.
+This option later lapsed, and the rights were picked up by Tommy Harper Productions and Matt Charman's Binocular Productions in 2024.
+Charman and Caryl Lewis are set to write the adaptation.

-In 2020, Jessica Chastain, Kristen Campo, and Endeavor Content acquired the television rights to His & Hers.
-The series adaptation of the book will premiere on Netflix on January 8, 2026.
-Her book Rock Paper Scissors will also be adapted into a series on Netflix.
+In 2020, Jessica Chastain, Kristen Campo, and Endeavor acquired the television rights to His & Hers.
+The series adaptation of the book premiered on Netflix on January 8, 2026.

+Her book Rock Paper Scissors has also been optioned for Netflix.
+My Husband's Wife is being adapted by Carnival Films, and Hidden Pictures and Todd Lieberman acquired the rights to Beautiful Ugly in 2025.